 Mile 3

 Mile 3 on the Maple Pass Loop begins with an epic viewpoint of Heather Pass Meadows.
 You can see Lewis Lake in the distance.
-Many people were stopped here for a snack break.
+Many people stopped here for a snack break.

 Read Next: Blue Lake Trail Guide